 edX Pros

-• Plenty of content is completely free of cost, which you can finish at your own pace.
+- Plenty of content is free of cost, which you can finish at your own pace.

-• The pricing of edX is much more affordable compared to what you will be paying for the same courses in person.
+- The pricing of edX is much more affordable than what you will be paying for the same courses in person.

-• edX has courses from various categories in many different languages.
+- edX has courses in various categories and in many different languages.
 You can access most of them for free.

 edX Cons

-• There is no subscription plan available, so you can only take one course at a time.
+- No subscription plan is available, so you can only take one course at a time.

-• The course library of edX is smaller compared to Coursera’s.
+- The course library of edX is smaller than Coursera’s.

 Coursera Pros

-• Courses have subtitles in various languages, so you can easily learn from Coursera in your native language.
+- Courses have subtitles in various languages, so you can quickly learn from Coursera in your native language.

 Coursera Cons

-• The pricing of Coursera is confusing because there are plenty of ways to learn.
+- Coursera’s pricing is confusing because there are plenty of ways to learn.

 Edx vs Coursera: Pricing